chunlaw/cantonese-romanisation/README.md

     ]
 ]
 ```

+## Dictionary

+If you would like to update the dictionary, you may checkout `./dictionary/source.tsv` in the repository.
+Running `npm run update-dict` or `yarn update-dict` will update the library to use the latest dictionary.

 ## Contribute
 Project owner [chunlaw](https://github.com/chunlaw) is the initiator of the whole project.
 Everyone is welcome to contribute.